Drift Matsuri Vehicle Safety Standards

 FRONT FIRE WALL (All Vehicles)

-+ Factory engines can recirculate oil venting as factory, or vent to catch can only
+Original equipment engines can either recirculate oil venting as per factory specifications or direct it solely to a catch can.

 AFTERMARKET LINES (OIL / FUEL)

 Unless compliant with MSNZ standards, it is required that fuel lines are routed beneath the vehicle.
 Questions can be directed to us via email@example.com or Drift Matsuri Facebook page.

 Use suitable fuel lines and fittings, avoiding compromises on hose and fittings quality.
 Always choose a reputable brand/company to purchase from.
 We've encountered instances of subpar fuel line that swells up, corrodes the hose interior, and poses a significant fire risk.
 Thoroughly inspect all fuel and oil fittings/lines for potential leaks after installation.

 Verify that your fuel tank seal is free from leaks, a common issue with factory tanks that have undergone modifications.

 Install a minimum of one 1kg fire extinguisher securely bolted within reach of the driver, typically placed on the gearbox tunnel or beneath the driver's seat.
 Secure it with 2x M6 bolt/nut.
 Alternatively, a 5kg extinguisher, if fitted like a 1kg, provides sufficient containment until recovery assistance arrives.